 Room set-up will be confirmed upon agreement; however, the set-up should include the following standard equipment: projector and screen, microphone, speaker system, flip chart or white board with markers, and a podium at the front of the room.

-Session presenters will be required to arrive 15 minutes in advance of the session to test their presentation with the audiovisual equipment.
+Session presenters will be required to arrive 10 minutes in advance of the session to test their presentation with the audiovisual equipment.
 Presenters are required to encourage students to download the HELI-EXPO Show App to complete the session surveys.
-The survey’s will provide the presenter and HAI with presentation feedback.
+The surveys will provide the presenter and HAI with presentation feedback.
 This feedback is required to determine the following year’s participation.

-The Rotor Safety Challenge at HAI HELI-EXPO 2020 will offer session presenters a powerful platform to network with helicopter professionals and to share knowledge, lessons learned, and industry best practices.
+The Rotor Safety Challenge at HAI HELI-EXPO 2022 will offer session presenters a powerful platform to network with more than 15,000 helicopter professionals and to share knowledge, lessons learned, and industry best practices.
 As a not-for-profit trade association, HAI will not provide training fees or travel reimbursement to selected session presenters.
 Instead, we encourage industry experts and educators to share their expertise in the spirit of advancing the safety culture of the international helicopter industry.

 HAI will offer selected session presenters the following: